 ACLS certification is required of all DNP nursing students prior to enrollment in advanced practice clinical nursing courses and must remain current throughout all clinical courses in the program.
-ACLS certification must be completed by the American Heart Association and must contain the hands-on portion of the certification.
+ACLS certification must be completed by the American Heart Association or the American Red Cross and MUST contain the hands-on portion of the certification.